The Lenity Scholarship Program -

 Raising the standard of nursing care in Tonga

 The health of the Tongan people is of the highest priority for the Tongan Government.
-Non-communicable diseases (NCDs) - such as cardiovascular and diabetes - are endemic and present an increasing drain on the economy.
-These diseases contribute to the leading causes of morbidity and mortality in Tonga.
-(The World Health Organisation reported that NCDs accounted for around 74% of all deaths in Tonga in 2008.)
+Non-communicable diseases (NCDs) - such as cardiovascular and diabetes - are endemic and present an increasing drain on the economy and are the leading causes of morbidity and mortality in Tonga.
 Early detection, prevention and management are critical.
 Poor diet, lack of physical exercise, smoking and the harmful use of alcohol are the main contributing factors.
 Compounding this issue is that Tonga, with a population of approximately 107,000, is spread over an archipelago of over 170 islands covering 750 square kilometres.

 A pre-requisite of the Tonga National Qualification and Accreditation Board (TNQAB) is that teachers have a qualification at least one level higher than the course they teach.
 However, the qualifications of the teaching staff at the Queen Salote School of Nursing (QSSN) only allow student education up to diploma level as most teachers at the QSSN are only educated to bachelor’s degree level.